maphew/zadam-trilium-wiki/Custom request handler.md

 Trilium will then find our code note created above and execute it. `api.req`, `api.res` are set to [request](https://expressjs.com/en/api.html#req) and [response](https://expressjs.com/en/api.html#res) objects from which we can get details of the request and also respond.

-In the code note we check the request method and then use trivial authentication - keep in mind that these endpoints are by default totally unauthenticated and you need to take care of this yourself.
+In the code note we check the request method and then use trivial authentication - keep in mind that these endpoints are by default totally unauthenticated, and you need to take care of this yourself.

 Once we pass these checks we will just create the desired note using [[Script API]].